 What does it keep you honest with?

-You know, everybody has to provide goods and services that people want, need and desire to make money, unless you want to be a criminal or a drug dealer and take the easy way out and you don't mind killing people in the process.
+You know, everybody has to provide goods and services that people want, need, and desire to make money, unless you want to be a criminal or a drug dealer and take the easy way out, and you don't mind killing people in the process.

 But most good people have no problem getting up every single day.

-They work their 12, 14, 16 hours, they pay their taxes, obey the laws, they feed their kids, they study with them, they they're exhausted, they play games on the weekends with them, and then they go do it again.
+They pay their taxes, obey the laws, they feed their kids, they study with them, they're exhausted, they play games on the weekends with them, and then they go do it again.

-But we have the standard of living we do, which is the envy of the world because in this free environment, we've had innovation.
+But we have the standard of living we do, which is the envy of the world, because in this free environment, we've had innovation, we've had risk and reward.

-What was life like before we had a washing machine or a dishwasher?
+You know, like think back, what was life like before we had a washing machine or a dishwasher?

 I bet it was pretty difficult for people.

-But some genius came up and invented it.
+I bet life was harder, but some genius came up and invented it.

 Hey, now everyone can get one at a very low cost, relatively speaking.